Introduction

 The Genre:

-Furthermore, from a literary standpoint this project has a precedent in Samuel Johnson‘s “The Rambler.”
-Although nearing his third century, Dr. Johnson remains a wise and witty companion, an oasis of sanity in a mad world.
-I too hope to “be numbered among the writers who have given ardour to virtue, and confidence to truth” (Rambler No. 208).
+From a literary standpoint, this project has a precedent in Samuel Johnson‘s “The Rambler,” launched Tuesday, 20 March 1750.
+Nearly three centuries later, Dr. Johnson remains a wise and witty companion, an oasis of sanity in a mad world.
+Similarly, I hope to “be numbered among the writers who have given ardour to virtue, and confidence to truth” (Rambler No. 208).
+Each post has had to find its own form.
+Each has emerged with an image that functions as a visual metaphor to aid in conveying the concept, evoking the mood, or illustrating the topic.

 Outline